Ohio Valley Philosophy of Education Society

 Graduate Student Conference on Philosophy and Education

-Phil Smith Lecturer: Dr. Megan Laverty (Teachers College, Columbia)
+Phil Smith Lecture: Dr. Megan Laverty (Teachers College, Columbia) (1:45 pm)

 Respondent: Dr. Avi Mintz (University of Tulsa)